SINTEF-Digital-SW-Eng-Safety-and-Sec/qda-flow/README.md

-# A notebook collection for performing different analisys of qualitative data
+# A notebook collection for performing different analysis of qualitative data